top of page

 Not all leopard geckos have spots - each morph is different.
 Reptile Advisor has a great post about different variations.
 However, the yellow body with black spots is the norm and most common in the wild.

-The spots and bumpy skin helps the leopard gecko to camouflage, making it harder to spot by predators.
+The bumpy skin and spots on a leopard gecko helps them to camouflage, making it harder to spot by predators.

 Comments